miket7f/miket7f.github.io/pages/E Power Management.md

 ## Level 3 - Voltage Regulation
 ### Lecture
 We primarily base our power supply on batteries.
-It's important to note that a battery's voltage varies across its charging state; for example, a LiPo battery's voltage ranges from 12.6V when fully charged to 11.1V when discharged.
+It's important to note that a battery's voltage varies across its charging state; for example, a LiPo battery's voltage ranges from 12.6V when fully charged to 9V when discharged.
 Additionally, many integrated circuits require a specific voltage, such as 3.3V, and other components, like servos, are uniformly controllable using 5V.

 The job of a voltage regulator is to provide these exact voltages.
 They convert an input voltage to a lower output voltage, or they can even perform the inverse.
 We mainly categorize voltage regulators into linear regulators (LDOs) and switching regulators.
 However, an even simpler form exists known as the "Shunt Regulator."

 At this level, we will look at all three voltage regulator versions.
-But before we do so, we will learn about the Zener diode to discuss the shunt regulator.
+But before we do so, we will learn more about the Zener diode to discuss the shunt regulator.

-Up to this point, we have illustrated all the concepts and circuits on the whiteboard.
-From now on, we will draw up some of the schematics in a printed circuit board design software.
-The software we will use is Easy EDA.
-However, there are many more you could use, such as KiCAD, Eagle, or Altium.
-After you have learned about circuits for flight computer design, we will teach you how to use a PCB design software to create and order your own printed circuit board at the end of the course.
-However, in the following levels, we will focus on the circuits rather than the software.

 #### Zener Diode
 To understand the simplest form of a voltage regulator, we must first recall the functional principle of a diode.
 A diode allows current to flow in one direction if a forward voltage, typically around 0.7V for a silicon diode, is applied.
 This forward voltage overcomes the depletion region.
 In the reverse direction, the diode typically blocks current flow as the reverse voltage enlarges the depletion region of the diode.